techmoocher/your-pet/README.md

 A friendly desktop fox created with Python and PySide6, designed to bring you some enjoyable moments during your hard-working day.

-*Add a GIF of your pet in action here!
-A short screen recording of it walking, being dragged, and the chat window opening would be perfect.*

 ---

 ## Features